Lisnaskea: The Troubles

-The Workhouse
+Workhouse

-Lisnaskea Poor Law Union was formally declared on 27 June 1840, and in August Sir Arthur Brooke was elected Chairman.
+Lisnaskea Poor Law Union was formally declared on 27 June 1840, and in August Sir Arthur Brooke was elected chairman.
 The workhouse was built (at a total cost of over £6,400) on a six-acre site to the south of Lisnaskea purchased from Lord Erne to accommodate 500 inmates, the first of whom were received on 25 February 1843.
 During 1846, the number of inmates rose from 263 to 817 by the end of the year.

 In 1847, additional accommodation was erected for 130 inmates.
-In the early 1920s, during the Troubles of that time, the workhouse was used to house soldiers of the Royal Hampshire Regiment.
+During 'The Troubles' in the early 1920s, the workhouse was used to house soldiers of the Royal Hampshire Regiment.
 The workhouse later resumed its operation until 1940 when it was used for men of the 8th Battalion of the Sherwood Foresters.
 The inmates were transferred to Enniskillen, and in 1948 to Armagh.
 Eventually, part of the workhouse was used for a time as the headquarters of Lisnaskea Fire Brigade.
 Later, the buildings were adapted for a mixture of residential and commercial use.

 A large iron pot, said to have held 300 gallons of gruel, rested at one time in its gardens.
 In July 2011, part of the upper floor of the building was completely gutted in a fire, believed to be malicious.

 Sport

-Throughout the history of the Gaelic Athletic Association in Fermanagh, Lisnaskea Emmetts have consistently been a major force in Gaelic football winning 20 Fermanagh Senior Football Championship titles, ladies football and hurling.
-They have won a range of honours in the sport including the All-Ireland Intermediate Club Football Championship in 2011, and also won the ladies' equivalent later that year.
-They wear red and green.
-Lisnaskea Emmetts over the years have had clubmen involved in the Fermanagh GAA and Ulster Railway Cup team.
+The local Gaelic Athletic Association (GAA) team, Lisnaskea Emmetts, have won 20 Fermanagh Senior Football Championship titles.
+In addition to Gaelic football, they also field teams in ladies football and hurling.
+They won the All-Ireland Intermediate Club Football Championship in 2011, and also won the ladies' equivalent later that year.

 Climate

-As with the rest of the British Isles, Lisnaskea experiences a maritime climate with cool summers and mild winters.
+Lisnaskea experiences a maritime climate with cool summers and mild winters.